Monster Hunter Wilds Rey Dau weaknesses, tips and strategies

 With that in mind, here's some tips, tricks and exploitable weaknesses to use against Rey Dau, so you can formulate a proper strategy.

 - The main Rey Dau weakness is Grounding Pods.
-These can be found in the environment and serve as special Slinger Ammo - when you shoot an electrified section of Rey Dau's body with a Grounding Pod, it removes the electrical power and stops it from using its most effective attacks for a time.
+These can be found in the environment and serve as special Slinger Ammo - when you shoot an electrified section of Rey Dau's body with a Grounding Pod, it removes the electrical power and stops it from using its most deadly attacks for a time.

 - Play for time and survivability.
 The Rey Dau has a massive health pool, so you can't breeze in and deal with it quickly.
 Equip yourself with lots of health potions and prepare for a long fight.
 Have health rations and steak to replenish your max HP and stamina, and make a habit of using your slinger hook to grab resources along the way.